mplemay/RRT-Star/README.md

 ## Notes
 - This program was optimized for memory usage.
 Thus, it uses a sparse costmap, limited chaching of results, etc.
-- The cost map is templated so that different values types can be used.
-- Currently the RTTStar and Costmap2D are header-only they could be made libraries if there is
 - This implementation currently assumes that if the costmap has a coordinate it is not accessible.
 - It also assumes that this should be used in a single threaded environment.
-Futures and locks could be added with an added increase in code complexity.
+Futures, locks, and threading could be added to increase performance.